cwood15/Genome_Cold_Annotation/README.md

 ## Genome_Cold_Annotation
-#Search through KEGG annotated genome or metagenome for KEGG numbers and output to a file
+#Search through KEGG annotated genome or metagenome for specific KEGG numbers and output matches to a file

 #This is a python script so python will need to be installed on your system
 #To run the script search_kegg_genes.py requires three command line inputs - two paths to input files and one path to an output file.